 A newly published study details how a quantum process increases the number of electrons produced when light strikes a metal-dielectric interface.
 Researchers believe this finding could lead to better solar cells or light detectors.

-The new approach is based on the discovery that unexpected quantum effects increase the number of charge carriers, known as electrons and “holes,” that are knocked loose when photons of light of different wavelengths strikes a metal surface coated with a special class of oxide materials known as high-index dielectrics.
+The new approach is based on the discovery that unexpected quantum effects increase the number of charge carriers, known as electrons and “holes,” that are knocked loose when photons of light of different wavelengths strike a metal surface coated with a special class of oxide materials known as high-index dielectrics.
 The photons generate what are known as surface plasmons — a cloud of oscillating electrons that has the same frequency as the absorbed photons

 The surprising finding is reported this week in the journal Physical Review Letters by authors including MIT’s Nicholas Fang, an associate professor of mechanical engineering, and postdoc Dafei Jin.
 The researchers used a sheet of silver coated with an oxide, which converts light energy into polarization of atoms at the interface.